loopandlearn/news/docs/index.md

 * We LOVE our Open Mic time spent with loopers!
 Please mark your calendar and join us when you can!
 [Calendar](#calendar)
 * Get that new [Apple Developer agreement](https://developer.apple.com/account) checked off your list!
 Must be done by March 17!
     * Caregivers - Did you know that if your developer agreement is not signed, you cannot use Apple Push Notifications - these are required for remote commands
-* We suggest browser builders [Rebuild Loop](https://loopkit.github.io/loopdocs/browser/automatic/#what-manual-action-is-required) monthly.
+* We suggest *Loop* browser builders [Rebuild](https://loopkit.github.io/loopdocs/browser/automatic/#what-manual-action-is-required) monthly.
 * Are you collecting Omnipods for Insulet’s recycling program?
 If not, and you live in the US, [here’s how you can get involved](https://www.omnipod.com/pod-recycling).

 - - -

 ## Update on Omnipod DASH 203 Errors

-There are have been many reports of 203 errors recently.
+There have been many reports of 203 errors recently.
 These are probably due to a bunch of marginal batteries having a hard time with the extra messages that go along with OS-AID.

 If you end up with a Lot that dies early due to 203 errors and you use Loop, try using a 10-20 mg/dL or 0.5-1.0 mmol/L range for your target.
 For example, 87-107 mg/dL or 4.8-5.8 mmol/L There is no equivalent method for reducing the number of messages for Trio.